maxaalexeeva/maxaalexeeva.github.io/employment.markdown

 ## NLP Engineer Consultant, Lum AI, Tucson, AZ

-### 2020--present
+### 2020--July 2023

-- Working on a variety of NLP-related tasks, which include using, modifying, and evaluating in-house tools, data annotation, and error analysis
+- Worked on a variety of NLP-related tasks, which include using, modifying, and evaluating in-house tools, data annotation, and error analysis
 - Latest project: rule-based information extraction from spoken interview transcripts in the agronomy domain